Poème élégiaque

-The Birth of Ysaÿe's Poems
+The birth of Ysaÿe's poems

 By the time of Ysaÿe's second stay in Paris around 1885, he had prided himself on having written several polonaises, mazurkas, and concertos without ever having taken harmony and musical composition lessons.
 He never stopped composing, even when his career as a traveling virtuoso gave him respite.
 However, from the 1890s on, Ysaÿe reflected on his youthful compositions and felt that they were devoid of any originality or value.

 He then turned to the poem for string instruments, a genre in which it seems he created himself.
 Without any real formal constraints, this genre usually consists of a single movement, alternating different sections with clearly contrasted characters, sometimes melancholy, sometimes turbulent, but always of a basically lyrical nature (even sentimental at times).
 Combining aesthetic considerations and virtuosity, Ysaÿe's poems become a special place for the evocation of different images and emotions, without ever turning into program music.
 Ysaÿe had always been attracted to the 'poem' form and states himself that "it is more receptive to emotion and is not constrained by the restrictions imposed by the hallowed form of the concerto; it can be dramatic and lyrical; it is essentially romantic and impressionistic..."
 He continues by explaining that "(the poem) weeps and sings, it is shadow and light and has a changing prism; it is free and needs only its title to guide the composer and make him paint feelings, images, abstractions without a literary canvas; in a word, it is a picture painted without a model."
 To Ysaÿe, the poem is a progression in his musical writing and an experiment to associate musical interest with that of true and great virtuosity, which he felt had been neglected by instrumental players.

 Throughout his life, Ysaÿe wrote nine poems: Poème élégiaque in D minor, Op.
 12 for violin and orchestra; Au rotet, Op.
 13 for violin and orchestra, Chant d'hiver in B minor, Op.
 15 for violin and orchestra; Méditation, Op.
 16 for cello and orchestra; Extase, Op.
 21 for violin and orchestra; Les neiges d'antan, Op.
 23 for violin and orchestra; Amitié, Op.
 26 for two violins and orchestra, Poème nocturne, Op.
 29 for violin, cello, and orchestra; Harmonies du soir, Op.
 31 for string quartet and string orchestra.

+He is also said to have composed a recently discovered Poème concertante for his pupil Irma Sèthe, in 1994.